 Laughing off mama guilt.
 Can it be done?

-I have a hard time laughing at my parenting fails, but sometimes a friend might laugh for me.
-After I shared a parenting fail with a friend, she laughed at me.
+I have a hard time laughing off my parenting fails, but sometimes a friend might laugh for me.
+When I shared a genuine parenting fail with a friend, she laughed.
+She laughed!

 My friend’s laugh wasn’t a laugh of mockery.
-What I heard in her laugh, and what I learned afterward, was that I surprised her with my parenting approach.
+What I heard in her laugh, and what I learned afterward, was that I surprised her because it didn’t strike her that I would approach my child like THAT.
+(Even I surprised MYSELF.
+Welcome to parenting.)

-Her laugh said, “Relax, you made a mistake.
+Her laugh spoke to me: “Relax, you made a mistake.
 Oh well!
 Your ineffective parenting strategy was not a sign that you should self-condemn, heaping tons of mama guilt onto yourself.”

 So when a different mama shares her guilty feelings that she’s not measuring up (a gentle mom who stops to chat with her child whenever her child enters the room, answers questions with patience, doesn’t seem to get annoyed by the noise of children playing loudly, suggests she’s probably not spending enough time playing games with her kids), I quickly tell her not to buy into the mama guilt.